-Not everyone wanted this bike lane, but despite the storm of protest from the usual critics, Gregor and his Gang fearlessly went ahead and did the right thing anyway.
+Not everyone wanted this separate bike lane, but despite the storm of protest from the usual critics, Gregor and his Gang fearlessly went ahead and did the right thing anyway.
 And guess what?
 The sky didn’t fall!
 Not only that, but the view from the Burrard Bridge has now become yet another reason to ride a bike:

-At the north side exit from the bike lane, the road has been carefully marked to give cyclists the choice of turning left and continuing up Burrard Street, or going straight.
+At the north side exit from the separated bike lane, the road has been carefully marked to give cyclists the choice of turning left and continuing up Burrard Street, or going straight.
 Here’s an example of how to correctly turn left at this point:

 On the other hand, here’s an example of the wrong way to turn left at this point:

 Then there’s the separate bike lane introduced on Dunsmuir Street in downtown Vancouver in March 2010, which makes it possible for cyclists to safely cross the city from west to east, all the way from Hornby Street to the Georgia Viaduct (and back again).
 As the Viaduct also has a separated bike lane, it’s possible to get all the way to the Adanac Bike Route in East Vancouver without being in danger once!
 On Dunsmuir, the lane is separated by a concrete barrier, as well as flower boxes and bike racks.

 On the Viaduct, there are great views and ample cycling space.
 A little slice of heaven for average people who don’t want to risk their lives when they ride a bike to downtown destinations.